- Search The Registry

 - Teacher’s Forum

 Courier storefront(around 1930)

 The only news about Blacks before then was a segregated section of the Pittsburgh Press called Afro-American News.
-The section was very sensationalize and contained only lucid and criminal aspects of Black life.
-By the 1920s the Courier had a circulation of nearly 55,000.
+The section was sensationalized and contained only lucid and criminal aspects of Black life.
+By the 1920s, the Courier had a circulation of nearly 55,000.
 One of the keys to this success was Vann’s hiring of well-known journalist George Schuyler, who wrote his View and Reviews column and a yearlong tour of the south by him to write a series of on-the-road observations.
-Another positive business decision was made in 1929, when the Courier brought its own printing and production plant.
-This made a huge revenue difference especially during the Great Depression.
+Another positive business decision was made in 1929 when the Courier brought its own printing and production plant.
+This made a huge revenue difference, especially during the Great Depression.

-It was also during the 1930’s where the Courier began one of its first major campaigns as a national opinion leader for Blacks.
+It was also during the 1930s when the Courier began one of its first major campaigns as a national opinion leader for Blacks.
 The subject was the popular radio show “Amos N Andy.”
-The newspaper attacked the racial stereotypes with a drive to obtain one million signatures on petition to remove it from the airwaves.
-Though the effort fell short it did establish the weekly as a force of conscience in the Black community.
-Vann died in 1940 and his wife Jesse E. Mathews succeeded him as publisher.
-During the 1950’s and 1960’s the Courier had a steady decline in circulation, and in 1966 the Sengstacke Group bought it.
+The newspaper attacked the racial stereotypes with a drive to obtain one million signatures on a petition to remove it from the airwaves.
+Though the effort fell short, it did establish the weekly as a force of conscience in the Black community.
+Vann died in 1940, and his wife Jesse E. Mathews succeeded him as publisher.
+During the 1950s and 1960s, the Courier had a steady decline in circulation, and in 1966 the Sengstacke Group bought it.
 They continued the publication as the New Pittsburgh Courier.